kodiakastu/templates/esp8266-esp8285/LX-WIFI-03O.md

 ### Revision US 4CH 20190709
 Sonata doesn't work like it used to with older revisions.
 There is a header will all the required signals.

+You can run `webbutton5 Bck L` in the console to reflect was button does in the web gui.

 `{"NAME":"03O","GPIO":[32,0,0,0,226,225,33,34,224,260,35,227,0,0],"FLAG":0,"BASE":7}`

 | GPIO # | Component |